 NICOLA FILLER ASSOULIN

 Nicola Filler has worked in events and entertainment on a global scale for over a decade.
-An Australia native and five-year-New-Yorker, she brings an international perspective to her multifaceted areas of expertise, from producing and designing functions of varying sizes, to art directing sets for television.
+An Australia native and six-year-New-Yorker, she brings an international perspective to her multifaceted areas of expertise, from producing and designing functions of varying sizes, to art directing sets for television.

 Filler finds few things more inspiring than the blank canvas of a new project.
 She thrives in the detail-oriented, fast-paced nature of her industry, and is in her element when collaborating with others.
 At Yellow Studio, she works with clients throughout the design process, from initial inquiry to finished product, ensuring that their visions come to life along the way.